An Early History of Heavy Water: Birkeland and Norsk Hydro

 On Feb.
 6th, 1902 Birkeland's {\it kanon} short-circuited and exploded during a test, but the disappointment he felt was muted by the observation of a disc-shaped arc, spread by the magnetic field, and the smell of nitrogen oxides.
 The reason this was intriguing was that the world was then gripped by a fear greater even than that of the looming conflict in Central Europe - that of world famine.
 Chilean nitrate deposits, on which the world depended as a fertilizer, were on the brink of running out, and chemists were scurrying to find an economical way of fixing atmospheric nitrogen.
 Clearly the acrid brown stench of nitrogen oxides was the smell of nitrogen being fixed, as it was a short hop skip and a jump to nitric acid and any nitrate you please.

 Birkeland was not the first to fix nitrogen by electric arc - Crookes in Manchester already had a pilot plant producing calcium nitrate by this means - but the disc-shaped arc promised a high yield\cite{2}.
-However, a week after the explosion he met a man who was already working on the means which would make economical production possible.
+A week later Birkeland met a man who was already working on the means which would make economical production possible.
 That man was Sam Eyde, a civil engineer who was fascinated by the enormous potential of Norway's mountains and rainfall for the production of hydro-electricity.
 After that things moved with breath-taking speed.
 A week after meeting, Eyde and Birkeland submitted a patent for artificial fertilizer.
-They obtained money from the Swedish financiers, the Wallenbergs, and a mere three years later a hydroelectric plant had been built out of the wilderness at Notodden and a Birkeland-Eyde arc furnace was producing the first Norgesalpeter - Norwegian Saltpeter, i.e. calcium nitrate.
+They obtained money from Swedish financiers, the Wallenbergs, and a mere three years later a hydroelectric plant had been built out of the wilderness at Notodden and a Birkeland-Eyde arc furnace was producing the first Norgesalpeter - Norwegian Saltpeter, i.e. calcium nitrate.

-In the same year as the first Norgesalpeter was produced, Fritz Haber discovered a much better way of producing nitrates via ammonia made by what is now known as the Haber process.
+In the same year as the first Norgesalpeter was produced, Fritz Haber discovered a much better way of producing nitrates via ammonia in what is now known as the Haber process.
 Indeed, the Norwegians soon abandoned the arc furnaces and adopted Haber's idea.
-However, Birkeland's discovery had started something irreversible: the large scale development of hydro-electric power in Norway by the company he and Eyde had started: Norsk Hydro.
+However, Birkeland's discovery had started something irreversible: the large scale development of hydro-electric power in Norway by the company he and Eyde had founded: Norsk Hydro.

 Now we will examine the other chain of events, that of discovery.
 First, however I should note the strange and sad circumstances of Birkeland's death in 1917 - too soon for him to know anything about heavy water.
 He had been spending some time in Egypt, where it was hoped that the warm weather would improve his health.
 He wished to return home to Norway, but found the direct route barred by the First World War.
 During the ensuing tortuous detour, he died, in Tokyo.